Cricket Hollow Partners, L.P. v. MMA Cricket Hollow, LLC

 partner of [CHP]. . . .

-[Partnership] Agreement were specifically based upon on the TDHCA's 2004 Housing Tax Credit
+ultimate [Partnership] Agreement were specifically based upon on the TDHCA's 2004 Housing Tax

-Commitment Notice authorizing tax credits of $8,711,100.
-Thus, at the time the parties entered into this
+Credit Commitment Notice authorizing tax credits of $8,711,100.
+Thus, at the time the parties entered

-[Partnership] Agreement, MMA and CHD knew exactly how many 2004 tax credits were available to finance
+into this [Partnership] Agreement, MMA and CHD knew exactly how many 2004 tax credits were

-were huge.
-The TDHCA's subsequent voluntary allocation of additional tax credits to the Cricket Hollow
+season were huge.
+The TDHCA's subsequent voluntary allocation of additional tax credits to the

-Apartments as well as the State of Texas's entire 2004 and 2005 allocation pool that received an award,
+Cricket Hollow Apartments as well as the State of Texas's entire 2004 and 2005 allocation pool that

 . . .
 Based on my knowledge and experience, prior to the TDHCA's allocation of additional tax credits in

-construction, and has no history of, or procedure for, changing the amount of tax credits promised in a
+costs of construction, and has no history of, or procedure for, changing the amount of tax credits

 When the parties negotiated the Partnership Agreement, no one ever discussed the possibility that the